gustavo-alvarenga/Steam/README.md

 2. Get info for each Steam appid

-    Folder: "Getting Info for Appid"
+    Folder: "2.
+Getting Info for Appid"